MaVeN-13TTN/airbnb-clone-project/README.md

 ### Logging & Monitoring

 Comprehensive security logging and real-time monitoring detect and alert on suspicious activities and potential security breaches.
 This allows for quick response to security incidents, minimizing potential damage and enabling continuous improvement of security measures.

+## Technology Stack

+- **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Used as the foundation for building our backend application, handling URL routing, view logic, and ORM functionality.

+- **Django REST Framework**: A powerful and flexible toolkit for building Web APIs on top of Django.
+Provides serialization, authentication, and viewsets to create RESTful endpoints for our application.

+- **PostgreSQL**: An advanced open-source relational database that provides robustness, performance, and advanced features.
+Stores all application data including user profiles, property listings, bookings, and reviews.

+- **GraphQL**: A query language for APIs that enables clients to request exactly the data they need.
+Provides a more flexible alternative to REST for complex data fetching requirements.

+- **Celery**: A distributed task queue system that handles asynchronous processing.
+Used for background tasks like sending email notifications, processing payments, and generating reports.

+- **Redis**: An in-memory data structure store used as a database, cache, and message broker.
+Supports Celery as a message broker and provides caching to improve application performance.

+- **Docker**: A platform for developing, shipping, and running applications in containers.
+Ensures consistent environments across development, testing, and production.

+- **CI/CD Pipelines**: Automated workflows for continuous integration and deployment.
+Automates testing, building, and deploying the application to ensure code quality and streamline releases.

+- **JWT Authentication**: JSON Web Tokens for secure authentication and authorization.
+Provides stateless authentication for API requests.

+- **Nginx**: A high-performance web server that acts as a reverse proxy.
+Handles load balancing, SSL termination, and serves static files.

+## Database Design

+### Users
+- **Fields**:
+  - user_id (Primary Key)
+  - email (Unique)
+  - password (Hashed)
+  - name
+  - profile_picture
+- **Relationships**:
+  - One user can have multiple properties (as a host)
+  - One user can have multiple bookings (as a guest)
+  - One user can write multiple reviews

+### Properties
+- **Fields**:
+  - property_id (Primary Key)
+  - host_id (Foreign Key to Users)
+  - title
+  - description
+  - price_per_night
+  - location
+- **Relationships**:
+  - Each property belongs to one user (host)
+  - One property can have multiple bookings
+  - One property can have multiple reviews

+### Bookings
+- **Fields**:
+  - booking_id (Primary Key)
+  - property_id (Foreign Key to Properties)
+  - guest_id (Foreign Key to Users)
+  - check_in_date
+  - check_out_date
+  - total_price
+- **Relationships**:
+  - Each booking belongs to one property
+  - Each booking belongs to one user (guest)
+  - One booking can have one payment

+### Reviews
+- **Fields**:
+  - review_id (Primary Key)
+  - property_id (Foreign Key to Properties)
+  - user_id (Foreign Key to Users)
+  - rating (1-5 stars)
+  - comment
+  - date_posted
+- **Relationships**:
+  - Each review belongs to one property
+  - Each review is written by one user
+  - Each review is associated with one booking

+### Payments
+- **Fields**:
+  - payment_id (Primary Key)
+  - booking_id (Foreign Key to Bookings)
+  - amount
+  - payment_date
+  - payment_status
+- **Relationships**:
+  - Each payment belongs to one booking
+  - Each payment is made by one user (indirectly through booking)

+### Amenities
+- **Fields**:
+  - amenity_id (Primary Key)
+  - name
+  - icon
+  - category
+- **Relationships**:
+  - Many amenities can belong to many properties (Many-to-Many)

+## Team Roles

+- **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
+They develop the core functionality of the application using Django and Django REST Framework.

+- **Database Administrator**: Manages database design, schema creation, indexing, and optimizations.
+They ensure efficient data storage and retrieval through PostgreSQL and implement caching strategies with Redis.

+- **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
+They set up Docker containers, configure CI/CD pipelines, and ensure the system runs smoothly in production environments.

+- **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+They develop and execute test cases, perform integration testing, and identify bugs before deployment.

+- **Project Manager**: Coordinates the team's efforts, manages timelines, and ensures project goals are met.
+They facilitate communication between team members and stakeholders.

+- **UI/UX Designer**: Although primarily a backend project, they provide input on API design to ensure it meets frontend requirements and delivers a seamless user experience.

+- **Security Specialist**: Reviews code and infrastructure for security vulnerabilities, implements authentication and authorization mechanisms, and ensures data protection compliance.